Arts Administration MS

 Students may enroll in the program on a full- or part-time basis.
 The program is designed to accommodate working students, so all classes are offered in the evening or online.
 Students must matriculate in either the campus or online program, but students in either program may take some courses in the other program.

-Students should plan to enter the program at the start of either the fall or spring term.
+Students should plan to enter the program at the start of the fall term.
 Full-time students may complete the degree in five consecutive terms when beginning in the fall term, and part-time students typically take seven to eight terms to complete the degree.

 Goals and Objectives